liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 At the top of the portlet is a list of links which allow you to navigate around the wiki.
 Next to the *Manage Wikis* button is a list of wikis that are currently created in the portlet.
 Simply click on the wiki's name to begin browsing that wiki.
 After this is a set of navigation links:

-**FrontPage**: takes you to the main page of the main wiki.
+**FrontPage:** takes you to the main page of the main wiki.

-**Recent Changes**: takes you to a page which shows all of the recently updated pages.
+**Recent Changes:** takes you to a page which shows all of the recently updated pages.

-**All Pages**: takes you to a flat, alphabetical list of all pages currently stored in the wiki.
+**All Pages:** takes you to a flat, alphabetical list of all pages currently stored in the wiki.

-**Orphan Pages**: takes you to a list of pages that have no links to them.
+**Orphan Pages:** takes you to a list of pages that have no links to them.
 This can happen if you take a link out of a wiki page in an edit without realizing it's the only link to a certain page.
 This area allows you to review wiki pages that are orphaned in this way so that you can re-link to them or delete them from the wiki if they are no longer relevant.

-**Draft Pages**: takes you to a list of pages which have not yet been published.
+**Draft Pages:** takes you to a list of pages which have not yet been published.
 Users can edit pages and save their changes as drafts.
 They can come back later to finish their page changes and publish them once they have been approved.

-**Search**: allows you to a term here and click the *Search* button to search for items in the wiki.
+**Search:** allows you to a term here and click the *Search* button to search for items in the wiki.
 If the search term is not found, a link will be displayed which allows you to create a new wiki page on the topic for which you searched.

 ## Document Library